sagemath/trac_to_gh/Issue 1096.md

 # Issue 1096: [with patch] real_roots may give wrong answers on non-squarefree polynomials

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1096

 Original creator: cwitty